Nalipp/RESTful-node/README.md

 we can access the blog object : req.body.blog.title

-the entire object is avaliable at req.body.blog so it can easily be passed to the database through mongoose to with req.body.blog
+the entire object is avaliable at req.body.blog so it can easily be passed to the database through mongoose with req.body.blog

 example:
 Blog.create(req.body.blog)